No irrigation, no systemic herbicides

 While I do not own any vineyards, I farm my blocks at Hanson Vineyards under a lease agreement; prior to that, I farmed Zena Springs under a similar agreement.
 I purchase the majority of my grapes from trusted farmers, typically under acreage contracts so that I can manage yields correctly and ensure custom farming protocols as needed.

-All but one of the vineyards are located in the central Willamette Valley, right along the 45th parallel.
+All the vineyards are located in the Willamette Valley, very close to the 45th parallel.
 All are dry farmed, without exception.

 Hanson Vineyards

-WILLAMETTE VALLEY AVA • PINOT NOIR, Pinot Gris, Pinot Blanc, Gamay
+WILLAMETTE VALLEY AVA • PINOT NOIR, Pinot Gris, Gamay, Gewürztraminer, Riesling

 I lease vines from Jason Hanson and farm them organically, without tillage, and with 100% cover crop.